 Modellers have great freedom in choosing the magnitude of the CE-related parameter changes introduced, something which contributes to the divergent socio-economic outcomes observed, even amongst studies using similar modelling frameworks.
-For instance, assumptions related to changes in final demand appear to be a key driver of these differences within the Leontief IO literature.
-In the case of product life extension, modelling assumptions regarding the relative fall in demand for manufactured durable goods lead to an increase in demand for repair services.
-When the fall in demand for manufactured goods is entirely replaced by expenditure in repair services, total employment increases, as repair and maintenance services are more labour intensive (see, for instance Wiebe et al., 2019; and the product life extension scenario with ‘functional upgrading’ in Kondo & Nakamura, 2004).
-In contrast, if expenditure in the repair and maintenance sector is smaller than the expenditure on new durable goods, employment and GDP may still fall (see, for instance Donati et al., 2020; and the product life extension scenario without ‘functional upgrading’ in Kondo & Nakamura, 2004), especially if savings are not assumed to be diverted to purchasing of goods or services.
+For instance, assumptions related to changes in final demand appear to be a key driver of these differences within the Leontief IO literature, as was exemplified in the case of product life extension (in section 3.3.1).
+In this case, positive GDP and (or) employment impacts seem to be dependent on the modelling assumptions regarding whether the fall in demand for manufactured durable goods is fully compensated by an increase in demand for repair services or not.

 Both macroeconometric IO and CGE approaches are sufficiently flexible to allow for different theoretical closures.
-The macroeconometric IO behavioural equations used in the papers we have reviewed tend to rely on post-Keynesian assumptions where output is demand driven.
-Reviewed CGE models on the other hand use neoclassical assumptions, whereby output is supply driven.
-However, variations in theoretical approaches and modelling assumptions can lead to substantial differences in the estimated environmental and socio-economic impacts across studies using different frameworks.
-This is explored by Ross et al. (2023), who demonstrate the discrepancy in results deriving grom differences in CGE macroeconomic closure rules, and variations in the econometrically estimated equations in macroeconometric IO models.
+Nevertheless, in the one hand, the macroeconometric IO behavioural equations used in the papers we have reviewed tend to rely on post-Keynesian assumptions where output is demand driven.
+Reviewed CGE models, on the other hand, use neoclassical assumptions, whereby output is supply driven.
+However, differences in theoretical approaches and modelling assumptions, even within the same framework, can lead to substantial differences in the estimated environmental and socio-economic impacts.
+However, the role of alternative model ‘closures’ in CGE models remain significantly underexplored, with Ross et al. (2023) being a notable exception.
+In similar vein, different econometric specifications of behavioural equations in macroeconometric IO models, can lead to substantial differences in results.

 As discussed in the meta-analysis of Aguilar-Hernandez et al. (2021), the literature may over-emphasize CE policies leading to ‘win-win’ outcomes, such as the relative decoupling of economic activity from environmental impacts, whilst glossing over potential policy trade-offs such as rebound effects or changes in distribution.
 Existing results in the literature indicate significant rebound effects (e.g. Meyer et al., 2007; Skelton et al., 2020; Di Domenico et al., 2023), although for most scenarios these effects are not high enough to offset environmental benefits.
 As such, most papers report increased (or at least stable) economic activity and/or employment, along with reductions in material consumption and emissions relative to the baseline scenario.

 These findings need to be critically evaluated by the community.
 As the discussion in sections 3.2 and 3.3 made clear, with the right combination of macroeconomic parameters and CE scenario assumptions it is possible to obtain both positive or negative socio-economic and environmental impacts across all reviewed modelling frameworks.
 This is why readers need to retain a critical eye with respect to the implications of theoretical and modelling assumptions within the macroeconomic modelling of CE interventions.
 At the same time our work here provides recommendations for modellers, who should be (i) clear about the value of key parameters assumed; and (ii) conduct extensive sensitivity analysis, changing behavioural parameters, model closures, and parameters related with the CE strategy being adopted.
 This would lead to more robust findings, which may address concern of potential bias of the literature in modelling ‘win-win’ scenarios (as discussed in Aguillar-Hernandez et al. 2021).
+Lastly, although systematic comparisons between studies are challenging, as they often differ substantially in the specific CE interventions modelled and their underlying scenario assumptions.
+Nonetheless, a valuable future avenue of research could involve running equivalent scenario simulations using different modelling approaches.
+By systematically comparing the results across methods and key modelling assumptions, such an analysis could provide deeper insights into the implications of different modelling frameworks for assessing impacts of CE interventions.

 4.5 Socioeconomic indicators